 - What Could Have Been: A series was planned but never materialized.

 - Think the anime is a lot like Black Swan?
-You're not the only one: Director Darren Aronofsky bought the copyright to Blue initially in order to use it in Requiem for a Dream.
+You're not the only one: Director Darren Aronofsky bought the copyright to Blue initially in order to use it for a scene in Requiem for a Dream.
 Him and Satoshi Kon actually became friends over this.

 Trivia / Perfect Blue